Upward

 More Details

-- We appreciate feedback about the program, but all concerns should be directed to the program director or assistant.
+We value your feedback about the program; however, we kindly ask that any concerns be addressed directly to the program director or their assistant.

-If these guidelines are not followed, you and your child may be suspended from the game or the season based on the severity of the infraction.
-In this event, a refund would not be owed back to the participants.
-You and your child may be asked to leave the premises, and failure to comply could result in the Mt.
-Juliet Police Department being called.
+We appreciate your understanding that not adhering to these guidelines may result in you and your child being suspended from the game or the season, depending on the nature of the infraction.
+In such circumstances, please note that refunds will not be issued.
+We may also need to ask you and your child to leave the premises, and failure to comply could necessitate contacting the Mt.
+Juliet Police Department.
+Thank you for your cooperation in creating a positive experience for everyone involved.

 Questions?
 Please contact: